felixguendling/cpp-serialization-benchmark/README.md

 Exact results can be found [here](https://github.com/felixguendling/cpp-serialization-benchmark/blob/master/benchmark_result.txt).

-Benchmarks were run on Mac OS X, compiled with Clang 7.
+Benchmarks were run on Ubuntu 20.04 on an AMD Ryzen 9 5900X, compiled with GCC 11.

 ## Compilation Times